FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Played %s times=%s is the number of times this puzzle has been played.
 Appears in the box on the right-hand side the "Training" page (http://lichess.org/training/) after you have succeeded at or failed the puzzle.

 Win rate: %s=%s is the percentage rate at which this puzzle was won.
-Appears in the box on the right-hand side on the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.
+Appears in the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.

-From game %s=
+From game %s=%s is the name of the game.
+Appears in the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.

-Start training=
+Start training=Clicking this takes you to a new puzzle.
+Only happens for links to individual puzzles, e.g. http://lichess.org/training/6958.
+Appears as a button underneath the box on the right hand side after you have succeeded or failed at the puzzle.
+"Training" should be translated as a verb, or as "[the process of] training" for this sentence.

-Continue training=
+Continue training=Clicking this takes you to a new puzzle.
+Appears as a button underneath the box on the right hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.
+"Training" should be translated as a verb, or as "[the process of] training" for this sentence.

-Retry this puzzle=
+Retry this puzzle=Clicking this lets you try the same the puzzle again.
+Appears just below the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have failed the puzzle.

-This puzzle is correct and interesting=
+This puzzle is correct and interesting=The title text (what you see when you hover the mouse over) of the upwards-pointing triangle, which is a positive vote for a puzzle.
+Appears in the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.

-This puzzle is wrong or boring=
+This puzzle is wrong or boring=The title text (what you see when you hover the mouse over) of the downwards-pointing triangle, which is a negative vote for a puzzle.
+Appears in the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.